kw7oe/kw7oe.github.io/content/posts/debugging-with-tracing-in-elixir.md

 ## Tracing more specific function call

-You might also want to only trace function called with specific arguments, for example the user id, or certain category.
+You might also want to only trace function called with specific arguments, for example a user id, or specific category.
 You could do this by modifying the match spec for `:dbg.tpl`:

 ```elixir